snyk-labs/import-gitlab-repo-from-csv/README.md

 Python version 3.9.5

-Download [snyk-api-import](https://github.com/snyk/snyk-api-import/releases), make the file executable, and place the file in the root directory of this repo.
+Download [snyk-api-import](https://github.com/snyk/snyk-api-import/releases), make the file executable, and place the file in the root directory of the cloned repo.

 ## Environment Variables